Skip to main content

 Disclosures associated with tariff and trade policy are increasing

-An analysis of Form 10-Q filings from April through August 2025 revealed a sharp increase in public disclosure around tariffs and trade policy compared to previous years.
-Out of approximately 880 Form 10-Q reports from Fortune 500 SEC registrants analyzed, nearly 90% mentioned tariff- and trade-related concerns, nearly doubling the number of reports referring to such matters for the same period in the previous year.
+An analysis of Form 10-Q filings from April through November 2025 revealed a sharp increase in public disclosure around tariffs and trade policy compared to previous years.
+Out of approximately 1,300 Form 10-Q reports from Fortune 500 SEC registrants analyzed, about 90% mentioned tariff- and trade-related concerns, nearly doubling the number of reports referring to such matters for the same period in the previous year.

-Overall, our Q2 analysis shows a trend toward more detailed, quantified, and operationally focused disclosures regarding tariffs and trade policy, as compared to our Q1 analysis.
-Companies are starting to move beyond high-level qualitative disclosure and are increasingly providing investors with more substantive information about the financial and operational effects of tariffs, as well as the specific strategies they are using.
+Overall, our Q3 analysis continued to show a trend toward more quantified and operationally focused disclosures regarding tariffs and trade policy, as compared to our Q1 analysis.
+More companies are moving beyond high-level qualitative disclosure and are increasingly providing investors with more substantive information about the financial and operational effects of tariffs, as well as the specific strategies they are using.
+However, while more substantive information is making its way into the disclosures, the level of detail included appears to have remained the same as compared to our Q2 analysis.

 Nearly all the tariff- and trade-related matters in registrants’ quarterly filings were presented in one of the sections outlined below.
 These sections do not represent a complete list of sections that may be affected or required.
 For example, a registrant that mitigates some of its exposure to changing tariffs by relocating a portion of its manufacturing facilities would need to disclose this relocation in the Properties section of their Form 10-K filing if it is deemed material, which is not included in the listing below.